girvar/CoreApiSamples/README.md

 # Sample to show multitenancy
 - Single application catering to multiple tenant
-- Support hangfire for application.
-Added tenant specific hangfire queue
+- Support hangfire for application with tenant specific hangfire queue
+- Support for running background service for each tenant

 ## Db connections
 - API DB: Uses windows authentication.
 Databases are created & migrations done on application start